Online Dynamic Programming: Introduction

+The number of solutions is typically exponential in $n$ where $n$ is the number of components in the structure of the solutions.
+In a BST, the components are the depth values of the $n$ keys in the tree, and the number of possible BSTs is the $n$th Catalan number $C_n = \frac{1}{n+1} {2n \choose n}$ \citep{thomas2001introduction}.
+Thus as for the path problem, naive implementations of Randomized Weighted Majority or Hedge (i.e\ maintaining one weight per BST) is inefficient, and in this paper, we extent the EH implementation to handle all problems with min-sum recurrence relations.

-Unfortunately the results of CH and its current extensions cannot be directly applied to problems like BST.
-This is because the BST polytope discussed above does not have a characterization with polynomially many facets.
-There is an alternate polytope for BSTs with a polynomial number of facets (called the {\em associahedron} \cite{loday2005multiple}) but the average search cost is not linear in the components used for this polytope.
-We close this gap by exploiting the dynamic programming algorithm which solves the BST optimization problem.
+Also, the CH algorithm (and its current extensions \citep{suehiro2012online, rajkumar2014online, gupta2016solving}) cannot be directly applied to problems like BST.
+The reason is that CH maintains a mean vector of the BSTs which lives in the convex hull of all BSTs with the representation above and this polytope does not have a characterization with polynomially many facets \footnote{There is an alternate polytope for BSTs with a polynomial number of facets (called the \emph{associahedron} \citep{loday2005multiple}) but the average search cost is not linear in terms of the components used for this polytope.
+CH and its extensions, however, rely heavily on the additivity of the loss over the components.
+Thus they cannot be applied to the associahedron. }.

+In this paper we manage to construct an alternate representation from the offline dynamic programming algorithm for say the BST problem.
 This gives us a polytope with a polynomial number of facets while the loss is linear in the natural components of the BST problem.

-\paragraph{Contributions } We propose a general method for learning combinatorial objects whose optimization problem can be solved efficiently via an algorithm belonging to a wide class of dynamic programming algorithms.
-Examples include BST (see Section \ref{sec:instantiation}), Matrix-Chain Multiplication, Knapsack, Rod Cutting, and Weighted Interval Scheduling (see Appendix \ref{appendix:more-instantiations}).
-Using the underlying graph of subproblems induced by the dynamic programming algorithm for these problems, we define a representation of the combinatorial objects by encoding them as a specific type of subgraphs called \textit{$k$-multipaths}.
-These subgraphs encode each object as a series of successive decisions (i.e. the components) over which the loss is linear.
-Also the associated polytope has a polynomial number of facets.
-These properties allow us to apply the standard Hedge \cite{freund1997decision, littlestone1994weighted} and Component Hedge algorithms \cite{koolen2010hedging}.

-\paragraph{Paper Outline } In Section \ref{sec:background} we start with online learning of paths which are the simplest type of subgraphs we consider.
-This section briefly describes the main two existing algorithms for the path problem: (1) An efficient implementation of Hedge using \textit{path kernels} and (2) Component Hedge.
-Section \ref{sec:k-reg-dag} introduces a much richer class of subgraphs, called \textit{$k$-multipaths}, and generalizes the algorithms.
-In Section \ref{sec:dp-games}, we define a class of combinatorial objects recognized by dynamic programming algorithms.
-Then we prove that minimizing a specific dynamic programming problem from this class over trials reduces to online learning of $k$-multipaths.
-The online learning for BSTs uses $k$-multipaths for $k=2$ (Section \ref{sec:instantiation}).
-A large number of additional examples are discussed in Appendix \ref{appendix:more-instantiations}.
-Finally, Section \ref{sec:conclusions} concludes with comparison to other algorithms and future work and discusses how our method is generalized for arbitrary ``min-sum'' dynamic programming problems.
+This well-behaved polytope will allow us to implement CH efficiently.
+We also use this representation to implement EH efficiently.